Nietzsche's Letters | 1884This page in German© The Nietzsche Channel

 Venice, San Canciano calle nuova 5256

 1. Josef Paneth (1857-1890): Austrian physiologist.
 In the 1870s, Paneth was a member of the student organization at the University of Vienna, the "Leseverein der deutschen Studenten Wiens."
 Amidst that group, he belonged to the "Pernerstorfer circle," or the so-called "Nietzsche Society."
 Overtures by the group to Nietzsche were started in April and June 1876 by another member, Joseph Ehrlich.
 For more information on the "Pernerstorfer circle," see Aldo Venturelli, "Nietzsche in der Berggasse 19. Über die erste Nietzsche-Rezeption in Wien."
 In: Kunst, Wissenschaft und Geschichte bei Nietzsche.
 Berlin; New York: de Gruyter, 2003, 257-290 (also in Nietzsche-Studien, 13 (1984): 448-480).
 William J. McGrath, "Mahler and the Vienna Nietzsche Society."
 In: Jacob Golomb, ed., Nietzsche and Jewish Culture.
 London: Routledge, 1997, 218-232.
 Reinhard Gasser, "Kontakte mit Nietzsche-Verehrern in der Studentenzeit."
 In: Nietzsche und Freud.
 Berlin; New York: de Gruyter, 1997, 7-29.
-Cf. Baden bei Vienna, 10-15-1877: Letter from Siegfried Lipiner to Nietzsche in Basel.
-In German.
-In English.
+Cf. Baden bei Wien, 10-15-1877: Letter (in German; in English) from Siegfried Lipiner to Nietzsche in Basel.
 Also Nice, 04-02-1884: Postcard to Franz Overbeck.

 2. Paneth's letter is lost, so it's impossible to know what Nietzsche is referring to.